Indoor recess can be tough for teachers. You’ve got a lot of kids with a lot of energy who you need to entertain!

 Lasly, of course – write a letter to Santa!
 Consider putting them into envelopes so students can post them off to the North Pole.

-These indoor recess games are just a start – I’m sure you creative teachers can think of so many more for those rainy days!
+These indoor recess activities are just a start – I’m sure you creative teachers can think of so many more for those rainy days!
 I’d love to hear comments below about additional ideas you might want to share.